THE COMPANY AND ITS OPERATIONS

 The Chairman of the Board of Directors and the Company's President shall sign for the company, each singly, and the Members of the Board of Directors two jointly.

 The Board of Directors shall decide on the granting of procuration.

-A Shareholders' Meeting shall be opened by the Chairman or Deputy Chairman of the Board of Directors, or, if they are unable to attend, by another Member of the Board of Directors who is present.
+A Shareholders' Meeting shall be opened by the Chairman, or, if he or she is unable to attend, by another Member of the Board of Directors who is present.